Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 And hitting one over the wall?
 It has to be impossible.

-“I’ve only seen one guy hit the wall and I’d never seen anyone hit it over,” outfielder Jake Fraley said.
+“I’ve only seen one guy hit the wall, and I’d never seen anyone hit it over,” outfielder Jake Fraley said.

 Well, until Tuesday, that is.